-We will reconvene around 6pm for a henna party at the hotel’s rooftop terrace and a chat with young Moroccan activists as we sip on a glass of bubbly.
+We will reconvene around 6pm for a henna party at the hotel and a chat with young Moroccan activists as we sip on a glass of bubbly.

 We will learn more about Berber culture and challenges and get to reflect some of the customs we have come face to face with during our time in Morocco.

-With our hands beautifully decorated with henna designs, we will get into our best gowns and head over to dinner at a fabulous restaurant where we will say goodbye to newly made friends.
+With our hands beautifully decorated with henna designs, we continue to dinner at the hotel.

-Inclusions: Breakfast at the hotel, walking tfood and culture our of the medina with a local female guide, henna party with glass of bubbly and chat with activists, farewell dinner with wine.
+Inclusions: Breakfast at the hotel, walking culture tour of the medina with 2 local female guides, henna party with glass of bubbly and chat with activists, farewell dinner with wine.